 Solid timber is an excellent insulator of heat.
 Our timber entrance doors, for example, are able to achieve U-values of 1 W/m²k.
 The better insulated your home is, the less you will have to spend on heating bills.
 Therefore, a solid timber door will save you plenty on heating costs.
-This is especially true if you’re replacing a door that is considerably aged.
+This is especially true if you’re replacing a door that is pretty old.

 What types of wood are timber doors made from?

 One aspect of solid wood doors that is often overlooked is their versatility.
 Whereas a uPVC door will be built from uPVC and an aluminium door from – you guessed it – aluminium, solid timber doors are available in a variety of different softwoods and hardwoods.

 Hardwoods are well known for having an attractive grain texture that looks highly appealing in a light stain finish.
 Softwoods, on the other hand, tend to feature modern finger joints which look great when painted.
 The different species of wood also differ enormously in terms of finish, so you can achieve a number of different looks.
 European Oak, for example, is a vivid golden honey colour.

 Species of wood available with our solid timber doors:

 - Engineered Redwood (modified softwood)